 Professional Development Presentations

-Sponsored by the MIT Postdoctoral Association and the Office of the Vice President for Research and MIT Global Education & Career Development Career Services.
+Sponsored by the Office of the Vice President for Research and MIT Global Education & Career Development Career Services.

 Office of the Vice President for Research and MIT Global Education and Career Development (GECD)

 The Office of the Vice President for Research and MIT Global Education and Career Development (GECD) are working collaboratively to provide career services for current postdoctoral scholars.

 See RESOURCES & PRESENTATIONS for notes from past presentations and other topics.